Limestone District School Board: Board of trustees and board committees

 The chair of the board for 2021-2022 is Suzanne Ruttan.
 The vice-chair is Tom Gingrich.

 All board business is conducted at regularly scheduled board of trustees meetings.
-They are held the on the second Wednesday of each month beginning at 6 p.m. during the school year, except in the months of December, May, June and August, when the dates are determined by the board.
+They are held on the second Wednesday of each month beginning at 6 p.m. during the school year, except in the months of December, May, June and August, when the dates are determined by the board.
 Some parts of the board of trustees or committee meetings are held in "private session" (confidential or in camera sessions) if there are items with respect to board personnel, land negotiations or other items to be reviewed privately as mandated by the Ontario Education Act.
 Private sessions usually take place at the end of the public portion of the meeting.

 Education/Human Resources Committee

 The Education/Human Resources committee was responsible for reviewing matters related to the education of and service delivery for students within the jurisdiction of the board.
 Responsibilities also include ensuring all board employees are valued, respected and principles of fairness and equity are practiced within the provisions of current employment labour laws and board agreements.

 As of January 2016, this committee was merged into a Committee of the Whole Model of Governance.